Château de Gère

 What about spare time?

 There isn’t much of it!
-While her day job is full-on, any spare time she has is spent doing work in and around the chateau.
-Otherwise, she enjoys hiking, cooking, gardening, and welcoming family and friends for a visit.
+Between running her business and working in and around the château, her days are quite busy.
+When she does have free time she enjoys hiking, cooking, gardening, and welcoming family and friends for a visit.

 What did your friends and family say?